Guide to Lincoln Center: Everything you need to know about the Upper West Side arts complex

 Erin Cavoto

 Lincoln Center is a stunning multi-block artistic complex to visit in New York City, boasting a large open-air courtyard with a beautiful fountain.
-It’s home to crucial parts of the New York City cultural scene, including the Metropolitan Opera, New York City Ballet, the New York Philharmonic, and a Broadway theatre, which is showing Uncle Vanya starring Steve Carell through June 16.
+It’s home to crucial parts of the New York City cultural scene, including the Metropolitan Opera, New York City Ballet, the New York Philharmonic, a Broadway theatre, and two Off-Broadway theatres.

 With various venues making up Lincoln Center, you can experience a wide variety of shows and performances, whether it be a symphony, a ballet, a play, a film, and much more.
 You can plan a whole itinerary in the Lincoln Center area, which is located on the Upper West Side, just a block from Central Park between 62nd and 65th Streets.
 There's so much to explore in the surrounding neighborhood if you’re visiting the area for a show, including grabbing delicious food and exploring a nearby museum.